-There are certain tests for people who are professional stock traders or professional real estate investors who buy and sell and flip houses overseas as part of their business that may be a way to classify passive income as active income.
+There are certain tests, however, for people who are professional stock traders or professional real estate investors who buy and sell and flip houses overseas as part of their business that may allow them to classify passive income as active income.

 While complicated, there are ways to make this type of situation work that we can discuss if you want to apply for help.
 However, in general, if you’re engaged in passive income, this isn’t the article for you as passive income is much more difficult to exclude from taxes.

 This article is specifically about reducing your tax on active income via the Foreign Earned Income Exclusion.